lebrunthibault/Protocol-0-backend/README.md

 ## ./scripts
-cli interface. some scripts can be executed via the command line directly.

 Mainly used from the windows system (logon / logoff) or as a way to start the components.

 Spawning processes is slow so I'm usually using the http server when I want to hit the backend.